walela/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` modifies an array in place while `.map` returns a new, modified array and leaves the original array intact.

 2. What is the difference between a function and a method?

+Functions and methods are both self-contained units of code that can be invoked.
+However, functions are stand-alone and can be invoked independently while methods can only be invoked with the associated parent object.

 3. What is closure?

+In JavaScript, functions have lexical scope, meaning that they create their scope when they are defined, not when they are executed.
+A closure is a function that 'remembers' its parent scope even after the parent has returned.

 4. Describe the four rules of the 'this' keyword.

+[i] Window binding --> The default binding.
+When variables are declared in the global scope, `this` will refer to the window object or global process object in other host environments.
+[ii] Implicit binding --> `this` refers to the parent object containing the `this` keyword, as is seen in object literals.
+[iii] Explicit binding --> occurs the value of `this` is explicitly set via `call`, `bind` or `apply` functions.
+[iv] New Binding --> when creating a new object via a constructor function, `this` refers to the newly created object.

 5. Why do we need super() in an extended class?

+The super keyword is used in an extended class' constructor in order to call the parent class constructor to facilitate property inheritance.
+It can also be used outside of a constructor to call parent methods.

 ## Project Set up